 Smart switches and plugs are the building blocks of the connected home.

-Whatever you do plug in, shouldn't be something you constantly turn on and off though.
+Whatever you do plug in shouldn't be something you constantly turn on and off though.

-Thus, they're better for scheduling and automation.
+But they're better for scheduling and automation.

-Bluetooth and WiFi on the other hand both connect directly to your phone.
+Bluetooth and Wi-Fi, on the other hand, both connect directly to your phone.

 How well your tech cooperates is as important as the tech itself.

-But you can do it if you just ask the right questions.
+If you just ask the right question.